 and preaches full time, but he also travels regularly to teach and spread the Word of God in Spanish.

 Dane is married to Leslie (Allen) Boyles.
 They met in Austin, Texas.
-They live in Del Rio, Texas where they touch and inspire the lives of believers and non-believers each week through the ministry of Central Church and its various outreaches.
-They have five children and spend lots of time going to football and basketball games as well as track meets.
+They live in Tampa, Florida where they touch and inspire the lives of believers and non-believers each week through the ministry of the Northwest Tampa Church and its various outreaches.
+They have five children and two grandchildren.

 To God be the glory for ever and ever.
 Amen.